kris-reynolds/cstore/README.md

 **Under Construction**

 This project is still in early phases of development.
 The API can (and will) change, and more containers will be added as time allows.
+Unit tests with reasonable coverage should be added before you can use any of these containers with confidence.

 ## Example